rmj1001/HeckerShell/README.md

 ```

+## Postinstaller Scripts

+There are post-install scripts for various distros in `files/System32/postinstalls`.
+These scripts
+install common repositories and software for development, gaming, media (codecs), and more.
+These scripts
+will source the api since they need certain common functions.

 ## ZSH Plugins

 Any optional ZSH functionality should be made into a plugin.
 All plugins must be stored in `files/.zsh/plugins`,